FurSquared/main-site/hotel.md

 <hr>
   <div align="center">
     <h3>DoorDash and other services deliver to our hotels.
 If you decide to order food, groceries, or other items, note that the delivery services will drop off at the front desk (or concierge at Hilton Milwaukee) and will not come to your room, even if you request room delivery.
+This is hotel policy.
 Please pick up orders promptly from the lobby or make arrangements to meet your driver instead.</h3>
   </div>
 <hr>